wp-plugins/wordpress-easy-paypal-payment-or-donation-accept-plugin/trunk/readme.txt

 * You will need to have your own PayPal account (creating a PayPal account is free).
 * Integrate PayPal with your WordPress powered site.
 * Accept donation on your WordPress site for a cause.
+* Allow your users to specify an amount that they wish to pay.
+Useful when you need to accept variable payment amount.
+* Ability to specify a reference value for the payment.

 == Usage ==